Rofecoxib: Premenstrual acne

-A 2003 placebo-controlled small short-term study in India of 80 women with premenstrual acne vulgaris acne, were given rofecoxib or placebo for 2 cycles of 10 days suggest that "rofecoxib is effective in the management of premenstrual acne.
+A 2003 placebo-controlled, small, short-term study in India of 80 women with premenstrual acne vulgaris, were given rofecoxib or placebo for two cycles of 10 days suggest that "rofecoxib is effective in the management of premenstrual acne.

 Fabricated efficacy studies

 On March 11, 2009, Scott S. Reuben, former chief of acute pain at Baystate Medical Center, Springfield, Mass., revealed that data for 21 studies he had authored for the efficacy of the drug (along with others such as celecoxib) had been fabricated, overstating the analgesic effects of the drugs.
-There is no evidence that Reuben colluded with Merck in falsifying his data.
+No evidence has been found that Reuben colluded with Merck in falsifying his data.
 Reuben was also a former paid spokesperson for the drug company Pfizer (which owns the intellectual property rights for marketing celecoxib in the United States).
 The retracted studies were not submitted to either the FDA or the European Union's regulatory agencies prior to the drug's approval.
 Drug manufacturer Merck had no comment on the disclosure.

 Side effects

-In addition to the reduced incidence of gastric ulceration, rofecoxib exhibits no effect on bleeding time or platelet aggregation, even at supra-therapeutic doses.
-Aside from these features, rofecoxib exhibits a similar adverse effect profile to other NSAIDs.
+In addition to the reduced incidence of gastric ulceration, rofecoxib exhibits no effect on bleeding time or platelet aggregation, even at supratherapeutic doses.
+Aside from these features, rofecoxib exhibits a similar adverse-effect profile to other NSAIDs.